 Combination of card Four of Pentacles and card Five of Swords

 The Five of Swords and Four of Pentacles, both upright – like a bittersweet victory with an aftertaste of loss, followed by a lull.
 You've won the battle, but at what cost?
-Now it's time to gather your fruits and recover your strength.
+Now it's time to gather your resources and recover your strength.
 These cards often appear for people who've been through an exhausting workplace conflict – when a project is finally complete, but the joy of success is clouded by burnout and disillusionment with colleagues or yourself.

 Combination of reversed card Four of Pentacles and card Five of Swords